 Sweet Rambo needs a home where his special needs are understood.
 Rambo was taken to a local shelter by his owner for euthanasia because he suddenly became blind.
 It was later discovered that he has SARDS, a sudden onset of blindness currently being studied by UCD.
 Rambo has participated in a clinical trial to help researchers learn more about the disease, but there is currently no cure and he will be blind for the remainder of his life.
 This 10 year old, 19lb boy has adapted relatively well to losing his sight, and he just needs a loving, understanding home to live out his golden years.
 In a new environment, he gets around well by following voices, but does learn routes after some exploring.
+He is not housebroken.
 He lives with dogs, but would be fine, and probably prefer, being the only dog.
 Living with blindness in dogs is relatively easy, and we can give you tips.
 This boy wants a quiet home, belly rubs, and a spot next to you on the sofa.

 If this posting is up, this dog is still available!